 CSD3 provides central installations of both python 2 and python 3.
-The central installation provides many of the most common pacakges used for scientific computation and data analysis and additional packages can be added by users by using either virtual environments or conda environments.
+The central installation provides some of the most common pacakges used for scientific computation and data analysis and additional packages can be added by users by using either virtual environments or conda environments.

 Using Virtual Environments¶

 Virtualenv provides a method for installing new or upgraded Python packages as a user without the need to ask support to make changes centrally.
 It is currently supported in all the Python modules.

 We have installed virtualenv into the centrally available Python modules and it is also available for the native Python installed as part of Scientific Linux 7 on CSD3.
 If you are happy to use the latter (which is version 2.7.5) there is no need to load a Python module, otherwise, please load the desired Python module first.

 A guide to using virtualenv can be found here : https://pypi.Python.org/pypi/virtualenv.

 In short, you can create a sandboxed version, in the directory of your choice (and if does not exist you must create one first) e.g. YOUR_PYTHON, of Python via:

 You can get it to inherit the central packages via: